rssnyder/discord-matic-ticker/README.md

 # discord-matic-ticker

+⚠️This project has been merged with [discord stock tickers](https://github.com/rssnyder/discord-stock-ticker).⚠️

 Live matic tickers for your discord server.

 This repo is a clone/redo of another project of mine.
 The documentation here might not be the best, and if you need further help please join the support server linked below.